-NATIONAL SCIENCE FOUNDATION
+NATIONAL SCIENCE FOUNDATION (NSF)

-to its science, technology, engineering, and mathematics (STEM) education programs.
+NSF has restructured its science, technology, engineering, and mathematics (STEM) education programs.

 In particular, Improving Undergraduate STEM Education (IUSE) has replaced the STEM Talent Expansion Program (STEP); the Transforming Undergraduate Education in STEM (TUES) Program; and the Widening Implementation and Demonstration of Evidence-Based Reforms (WIDER) Program.

 IUSE is guided by two goals: 1) to promote the development, use and testing of instructional practices and curricular innovations that engage and improve student learning and retention in STEM fields; and 2) to promote community and institutional transformation that increases the application of highly-effective STEM teaching methods.

 The program has two tracks: 1) Engaged Student Learning, and 2) Institutional and Community Transformation;

 and two tiers of projects within each track – Exploration, and Design and Development.